trilitech/tzpro-go/README.md

 ## TzPro-Go – Official Go SDK for the TzPro API

 The official Blockwatch Go client library for TzPro.
-This SDK is free to use under a permissive license and works with the most recent version of the TzPro API v015-2022-12-06.
-API documentation can be found [here](https://docs.tzpro.io/api).
+This SDK is free to use under a permissive license and works with the most recent version of the TzPro API v016-2023-02-26.
+API documentation can be found [here](https://docs.tzpro.io/legacy-api-v0).

 This SDK is based on [TzGo](https://github.com/blockwatch-cc/tzgo), our open-source Go library for Tezos.

 Blockwatch maintains TzPro-Go on a regular basis to support changes to the Tezos protocol.
 We add new API features as they are released.
-Open-source support is provided through issues in this Github repository.
-For commercial support, please contact us at licensing@blockwatch.cc.
+Open-source support is provided through issues in this Github repository at a best effor basis.
+For commercial support options, please contact us at support@blockwatch.cc.

 ### TzPro-Go Versioning